What is meant by “everlasting life” (John 17:3)?

 Why does Jesus say He “had” that glory?

-Coming in the flesh to mankind entailed Jesus to set aside that glory, which
+To come in the flesh to mankind, Jesus had set aside that glory, which

-He is about to retake upon ascension to heaven (see
+He was about to take up again after ascending to heaven (see

 "Glorified" meaning).